What is Pilates?

 - Professional Athletes

 - Anyone with medical or chronic conditions that need extra care and attention

-Our Clinical Pilates sessions are aimed to equip you with the techniques required to confidently return to your desired sport, function or to be able to join a group class.
+Our Clinical Exercise sessions are aimed to equip you with the techniques required to confidently return to your desired sport, function or to be able to join a group class.